ningg/Machine-Learning-Q-and-AI/pages/_books_ml-q-and-ai-chapters_ch06.md

 ![image](../images/ch06-fig02.png){style="width:5.625in"}
 :::

-By minimizing the Kullbackâ€"Leibler divergenceâ€"the difference between the teacher and student score distributionsâ€"the student learns to mimic the teacher while being smaller and more efficient.
+By minimizing the Kullback""Leibler divergence""the difference between the teacher and student score distributions""the student learns to mimic the teacher while being smaller and more efficient.

 ### Caveats with Smaller Models [](#caveats-with-smaller-models)